 Contractor Connection has done it for you.

 Our matching service saves you from spending time researching and talking to multiple roofing contractors.
 We’ve already vetted every contractor in our network of experts and match you to the one who’s best for your project.
-Our contractors meet tough insurance company requirements, and back their work with a three-year warranty on workmanship that’s the best in the industry.
+Our contractors meet tough insurance company requirements, and back their work with a five-year warranty on workmanship that’s the best in the industry.
 Ready to start your project?
 Simply enter your ZIP code at the top of the page to begin.